redbadger/crux/docs/src/part-2/shell.md

 # The shell

-We've looked at how the Weather app fits together, how it's tested, and if you were developing it along the way, you would now have a core with the important business logic, fully tested and rock solid.
-Time to build the UI.
+We've looked at how the Weather app's core fits together, how it's structured into nested state machines, and how managed effects make it testable end-to-end.
+Time to build the UI around it.

-(Okay sure, in practice, you would not build the whole core first, then the whole UI, you'd probably go feature by feature, but the point stands - we now know for a fact that the core does the right thing.)
+(In practice, you wouldn't write the whole core before touching the UI — you'd go feature by feature.
+But the shape is the same: a tested core first, then a shell that drives it and handles its effects.)

 The shell will have two responsibilities: